 Contact Mississauga Vision Centre and Brampton Vision Centre to learn more about scleral lenses and to discover ways we can help you manage your keratoconus.

 - A: Scleral lenses can be worn for 12-14 hours per day.
 To preserve the greatest possible vision and comfort, some patients may need to remove the lenses, clean them, and reapply fresh saline several times a day.

 - A: Scleral lenses hide abnormalities on the eye's surface and may improve vision over other types of correction.
 However, you’ll probably need to wear glasses over the lenses to see clearly at all distances, particularly if you're over 40 and require reading glasses for close work.

-Mississauga Vision Centre and Brampton Vision Centre provides scleral lenses to patients from Mississauga, Brampton, Vaughan, and Oakville, Ontario and surrounding communities.
+Mississauga Vision Centre and Brampton Vision Centre provides scleral lenses to patients from Mississauga & Brampton, Vaughan, Oakville, and Toronto, Ontario and surrounding communities.